DevKennySoriano/swak-cart/README.md

 * Category Totals section displays spending by product type
 * Real-time alerts when over budget

+### Guided Tutorial (Desktop & Mobile)
+1. Click the help icon in the page header to launch the in-app tour
+2. Desktop tour walks through budget entry, product discovery, and cart completion
+3. Mobile tour guides Products and Cart tabs with automatic tab switching per step
+4. On mobile, **Set Your Budget** appears before **Review Your Cart** in the tutorial flow
+5. Previous/Next now keeps the correct tab in view while moving between tutorial steps

 ---

 ## 🧑‍💻 Technology Stack